The 10 Best TV Shows of 2022 (So Far)

 After party

-The comedy After the Party (the best of the year?) is not to be missed because it combines refined humor with the infallible formula of “who killed?”.
+The comedy After the Party (the best of the year?) is unmissable because it combines refined humor with the infallible ‘who killed?’ formula.
 A third (high school) class meets 15 years after graduation.
-The party is marked by a death and everyone present is a suspect.
+The party is marked by a death and all who are present are suspects.

 Each episode narrates the point of view of a specific character.
 The viewer gathers the clues accompanied by Detective Danner (Tiffany Haddish) and tries to solve the case.